 \subsubsection{Final values}

-The final vibrationally corrected electric dipole moment and the polarizabilities, including the uncertainties, are given in Table \ref{tab:final_results}.
-The agreement of the calculated dipole moment $\mu_z=0.583(11)$ a.u. with the measured value $\mu_z=0.563(16)$ a.u. \cite{Frey2011} supports our predictions for the static parallel and perpendicular polarizabilities, where no experimental results are available yet.
+The final vibrationally corrected body-fixed electric dipole moment and the polarizabilities, including the uncertainties, are given in Table~\ref{tab:final_results}.
+The agreement of the calculated dipole moment $\mu_z=0.583(11)$ a.u. with the measured value $\mu_z=0.563(16)$ a.u. \cite{Frey2011} supports our theoretical predictions for the static parallel and perpendicular polarizabilities, where no experimental results are available yet, are reliable.

-\subsection{Dynamic Polarizability}
+\subsection{Dynamic polarizability}

 Dynamic polarizabilities were calculated using the ECP approximation in CFOUR (Section~\ref{sec:comp-dyn}).
-In order to assess the reliability of the ECP results, in Table~\ref{tab:alpha_stat_shift}, we compared the static polarizabilities calculated with DC and ECP, on CCSD level.
-The difference due to the use of the ECP approximation is minimal, and might be also partially due to the different basis set used in the two calculations.
+In order to assess the reliability of the ECP results, in Table~\ref{tab:alpha_stat_shift} we compared the static polarizabilities calculated with DC and ECP, on the CCSD level.
+The difference due to the use of the ECP approximation is minimal, and might also be partially due to the different basis set used in the two calculations.
 Nevertheless, as we know that the level of theory for the $\alpha_{\text{DC}}(0)$ calculations in DIRAC is significantly higher (large uncontracted basis sets, inclusion of perturbative triple excitations and spin-orbit effects by means of the X2C relativistic Hamiltonian), we therefore shifted the data sets of dynamic polarizability values such that the static limit $\alpha_{\text{ECP}}(0)$ coincides with the final result for the static polarizability $\alpha_{\text{DC}}(0)$.